The lifetime allowance (LTA) replacement came into force on 6 April 2024. This was good news for clients saving for their retirement.

 Transitional tax-free amount certificates override default position

-So, that wraps up the three new allowances.
+So, that wraps up the three allowances under the replacement regime.
 If you want more help with understanding the rules relating to the LTA replacement, please visit the page Replacement of the lifetime allowance.

 Latest articles